ejfox/website/content/blog/how-i-built-coach-artie.md

 ## Motivations

+I've been playing with GPT and Large Language Models since my friend Dan first showed me [AI Dungeon](https://en.wikipedia.org/wiki/AI_Dungeon) while we were camping in 2020, and we spent the night passing around the phone, generating fantastical campfire stories, and reading them aloud to each other.

+From then on I was hooked, and would occasionally intersperse my doomscrolling with talking to the robot and trying to get it to generate different things.

+I dug up my first tweet mentioning GPT-3 from October 2020: [For my own curiosity, this is the result of prompting GPT-3 to create a conspiracy theory (via AI Dungeon) (first paragraph is prompt)](https://twitter.com/mrejfox/status/1319716459187261441)

 Once GPT-4 was released, I couldn't wait to give it a try.
+Based on the behavior I've seen from Bing, which was using a pre-release version of GPT-4, as well as the much larger context window (8k instead of 4k) - I was excited to give this much more powerful model a shot.

 However, GPT-4 is currently only available through chat completions.
 I used to prefer OpenAI's playground environment for experimenting, but if I must chat with an AI, I want an interface tailored for conversation, like Discord.
 Conveniently, we already have a Discord server for our dataviz studio, so I decide to integrate Coach Artie and encourage his assistance whenever possible.

 There are a few tasks I was interested in having an AI assistant tackle: